 - The CrowderGulf Safety Plan for the City shall be in place at all times to provide mandated directives, required actions, procedures and guidance for all levels of employees from initial response to final closure.
-The Safety Plan is intended to ensure that all employees work safely and remain safe. - At all times, CrowderGulf will comply with appropriate safety/ security laws and regulations such as those established by:

-The Occupational Safety and Health Act (OSHA),

-The EPA (Environmental Protection Agency),

-The DOT (Department of Transportation),

-All other applicable federal, state, and local safety and health regulations, and b.
-Corporate Commitment to Safety

-Any additional safety standards required by the City
+The Safety Plan is intended to ensure that all employees work safely and remain safe. - At all times, CrowderGulf will comply with appropriate safety/ security laws and regulations such as those established by: - The Occupational Safety and Health Act (OSHA), - The EPA (Environmental Protection Agency), - The DOT (Department of Transportation), - All other applicable federal, state and local safety and health regulations, and any additional safety standards required by the City